Dr. Stephen Smith

 - Lynchburg College, B.S. with a joint major in Biology and Chemistry

 - Lynchburg College, Collegiate Professional Teaching Certificate with endorsements in Biology, Chemistry, and Secondary Mathematics

 - Lynchburg College, M.Ed. in Curriculum and Instruction

 - University of Virginia, Ed.D. in Administration and Supervision with endorsements in preK-12 Administration and Supervision and the Virginia Division Superintendent License

-Dr. Smith comes from Ohio, and he is the sixth of seven children.
-He moved to Lynchburg in 1985.
-He is married to a wonderful woman, Meg Smith, who was recognized as the Virginia State Teacher of the Year for 2012, and who currently teaches English at Heritage High School in the Lynchburg City Schools.
-The Smiths recently presented on Grading Practices at the Teachers of Promise Institute in Richmond, Virginia, and the PowerPoint from that presentation is available here GRADING PRACTICES POWERPOINT.
+I grew up in Ohio as the sixth of seven children.
+I moved to Lynchburg in 1985 to attend Lynchburg College.
+I am married to a truly gifted teacher, Meg Smith, who was recognized as the Virginia State Teacher of the Year for 2012, and who currently teaches English at Heritage High School in the Lynchburg City Schools.

 Steve and Meg in Raleigh (March 2010)

 The Smiths at the Grand Canyon (April 2009)